KNCal/task-distribution-service/README.md

         $ npm start

     4. On the browser, enter: localhost:3000 in the url to bring up page.
+    5. Use mongo shell or Robomongo to verify updates to the database 'test'

 Future Additions:
     - Create microservices using Docker or client, server and MongoDB.